 Why is total training best?

-The primary elements of a balanced health and fitness program are:
+The primary elements of a balanced health and fitness programme are:

 Neglect any one of these elements and your training program will be unbalanced — which will increase the likelihood of you getting an injury, illness, or both.